Asthma & Breathing

 Asthma is a respiratory condition that causes the airways to become constricted.

-The exact cause of asthma is unknown, but it’s believed to be a combination of genetic and environmental factors.
-Asthma often runs in families and is common in children who live in heavily polluted areas.
+We don't know the exact cause of asthma, but it's likely a mix of genes and the environment.
+It often runs in families and is more common in kids living in polluted areas.

 What are the symptoms of asthma?